Course Outline

 Format:

-Individually you will develop a written health promotion formative and process evaluation plan for a health promotion resource and one (1) of the strategies included in the strategy portfolio you developed in Task 2, Strategy portfolio presentation.
-You will also draw on your Task 1 Evidence summary for this task.
+Individually you will develop a written health promotion formative plan for a health promotion resource and process evaluation plan for one (1) of the strategies included in the strategy portfolio you developed in Task 2.
+You will also draw on your Task 1 Evidence summary report for this task.

-The formative evaluation plan component will include a plan for gathering feedback from stakeholders on the appropriateness of a health promotion resource for a community/population.
+The formative evaluation will detail a plan for gathering feedback from stakeholders on the appropriateness of a health promotion resource.

-The process evaluation plan component will include a justification for the process evaluation to assess project strategies and activities.
-For each element of process evaluation [exposure, participation, delivery, program satisfaction, context] you will identify an indicator of change and how you will measure any changes.
-This will include process performance indicators and relevant data collection methods and tools, types, sources, and timeframes.
-Once you have developed your process evaluation you will develop five (5) questions to be included in a survey tool to collect process evaluation data.
+The process evaluation will include a justification to evaluate the health promotion strategies and activities.
+For each element of process evaluation [exposure, participation, delivery, program satisfaction, context] you will identify performance indicators and relevant data collection methods and tools, types, sources, and timeframes.
+Once you have established your process evaluation plan you will develop five (5) questions to be included in a survey tool to collect process evaluation data.

 Use Vancouver-style referencing.

-The formative and process evaluation plan template and further details on how to approach and complete the evaluation plan will be available on Canvas.
+The formative and process evaluation plan template and further details on how to approach and complete the evaluation plan will be available on Cadmus.

 Criteria: